How to Write Cold Emails That Work

 My Edit:

-We help increase sales by contacting your customers at times when they’re most likely to make a purchase.
-So far our customers have been seeing 3 times more sales as a result
+We help increase revenue by contacting your customers at times when they’re most likely to make a purchase.
+So far our customers have been seeing 3 times more sales as a result.

 After reading both, which are you more likely to respond to?
-I’m guessing you chose the second email that clearly explains the specific benefit that you can expect: “3 times more sales”.
+I’m guessing you chose the second email that clearly explains the specific benefit that you can expect.

 If you send a cold email, you NEED to have a call to action.
-This could be something as broad as asking if they’re interested or as specific as asking if they’re free to meet on a specific day at a specific time.
+This could be something as broad as simply asking if they’re interested or it can be as specific as asking if they’re free to meet on a specific day at a specific time.

 Regardless of your ask, just be sure to end your email in a way that requires a response.